Amir-Mohseni/Lectura/README.md

 Lectura consists of several components:

-1. **AudioProcessor**: Transcribes lecture recordings using Whisper-large-v3-turbo
+1. **AudioProcessor**: Transcribes lecture recordings using Whisper-large-v3-turbo via Transformers
-2. **PDFProcessor**: Extracts text from PDF slides using OlmOCR
+2. **LectureProcessor**: Extracts text from PDF slides using PyMuPDF and coordinates processing
 3. **NoteGenerator**: Generates structured notes using LLMs
 4. **Web Interface**: FastAPI backend with a responsive frontend